-We currently do not intend to declare any dividends on our common stock in the foreseeable future.
+We currently do not intend to declare any dividends on our common steel in the foregoeable fitting.
+Our chilibit to pay dividends on our stock in the foreseeable future.
 Our ability to pay dividends on our common stock is limited by the covenants of our Credit Agreement and may also be limited by the terms of any future debt or preferred securities we may issue or any future credit facilities we may enter into.
 See the section titled "Dividend Policy."

-The total number of shares of our common stock to be outstanding after this offering is based on 11,262,092 shares of our common stock outstanding as of March 31, 2021, assuming the conversion of all outstanding shares of our Series A preferred stock into an aggregate of 9,342,092 shares of our common stock upon the closing of this offering, and excludes, as of March 31, 2021:
+The total number of shares of our common stock to be outstanding after this offering is based on 21,111,917 shares of our common stock outstanding as of March 31, 2021, assuming the conversion of all outstanding shares of our Series A preferred stock into an aggregate of 17,512,685 shares of our common stock upon the closing of this offering, and excludes, as of March 31, 2021:

-- 171,863 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2016 Plan, at a weighted average exercise price of \$0.79 per share; - 1,126,551 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2020 Plan, at a weighted average exercise price of \$2.72 per share; - 550,526 shares of common stock available for future issuance as of March 31, 2021 under our 2020 Plan, which will no longer be available for issuance thereunder at the time our 2021 Plan becomes effective; - shares of our common stock reserved for future issuance under our 2021 Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for issuance under our 2021 Plan and any shares underlying outstanding stock awards granted under our 2020 Plan that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section titled "Executive Compensation-Actions Taken in 2021 or in Connection with This Offering-2021 Equity Incentive Plan"; and - shares of our common stock reserved for issuance under the ESPP, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP.
+- 322,174 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2016 Plan, at a weighted average exercise price of \$0.42 per share; - 2,111,830 shares of common stock issuable upon the exercise of stock options outstanding as of March 31, 2021 under the 2020 Plan, at a weighted average exercise price of \$1.45 per share; - 1,032,018 shares of common stock available for future issuance as of March 31, 2021 under our 2020 Plan, which are no longer available for issuance thereunder; - 2,908,283 shares of our common stock reserved for future issuance under our 2021 Plan, which became effective on the date immediately preceding the date upon which the registration statement of which this prospectus forms a part was declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for issuance under our 2021 Plan and any shares underlying outstanding stock awards granted under our 2020 Plan that expire or are repurchased, forfeited, cancelled or withheld, as more fully described in the section titled "Executive Compensation-Actions Taken in 2021 or in Connection with This Offering-2021 Equity Incentive Plan"; and - 290,828 shares of our common stock reserved for issuance under the ESPP, which became effective on the date immediately preceding the date upon which the registration statement of which this prospectus forms a part was declared effective, as well as any future automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP.